Student Accommodation

 1. Once you're ready, create an account in Room Service using your Falmouth student ID.
 This number can be found in your application portal.

-2. Rank your accommodation in order of preference.
+2. Rank your accommodation.
+You need to rank all options available in order of preference.

 3. Confirm your choices and submit your application.